-Informal writing with a casual tone is appropriate for many of our content marketing products such as blogging and social media.
+Informal writing with a casual tone is appropriate for many of our content marketing products, such as blogging and social media.
 However, using this less formal writing style sometimes has us bending the grammar rules.
 But, no matter how lenient the rules have become, there are some grammar mistakes that are never appropriate and can make your content appear sloppy.
 That is not an image a professional with an expert reputation wants to project.
-And although it is not definitive with respect to Google, why take the chance that poor grammar and typos may affect how our content is ranked.
+And although it is not definitive with respect to Google, why take the chance that poor grammar and typos may affect how search engines rank our content.

 Common grammar mistakes